cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 As a reminder, we have a VM Template on `Muscovy`.
 You also need to SSH with the SSH Key you created and sent to me.
 Don't forget the MOTD instructions!

+This will be your VM for most of these challenges.
+Keep it around after you're finished this one.

 # 2. Running the Container on the VM
 Any services we develop have a GitHub action to build the container and push it to the GitHub Container Registry.